 assist with development of goals and ensure that the activities required to meet the goals through support consultation comply with this section;

-approve the goals for support consultation and the person or persons who will receive the service (the member, employer or DR); and
+approve the goals for support consultation and the person or persons who will receive the service (the member, CDS employer or DR); and

 terminate the service when goals are met.

+A CDS employer or DR may budget up to 10 percent of their CDS budget for CDS employer support services. the amount available, after the FMSA portion is calculated, in those services delivered by one or more employees.
+CDS employer or DR must not budget more than $600 annually or more than $50 per month if less than 12 months remain in the service plan for CDS employer support services if less than 12 months remain in the service plan.

 8240 Initiation of and Transition to the CDS Option

-Revision 19-1; Effective June 3, 2019
+Revision 20-119-1; March 16, 2020

 Within five business days after receipt of a completed Form 1584, Consumer Participation Choice, by an eligible member or legally authorized representative (LAR), or upon receipt of Form 1584 and within five business days after eligibility determination for an applicant applying for program services, a managed care organization (MCO) service coordinator must provide the following documentation to the financial management services agency (FMSA):